On November 7, 1963, one of the wildest phenomena of the 20th century hit Dublin, a Liverpudlian revolution named The Beatles!

-The tribute honors a world-changing British rock and roll group who the columnist Quidnunc in the Times described as “four hairy youngsters.
+The tribute honors a world-changing British rock and roll group who the columnist Quidnunc in The Irish Times described as “four hairy youngsters.
 [They] appeared onstage to be greeted with shrieks and whistles.
 Three of them walloped electric guitars which appeared to be amplified to the decibel limit, the fourth walloped a set of drums.

 “They all opened their mouths and made noises that sounded to me like: ‘Mew; Me-oh, me-ooh, me-ooh-ooh!’”